Monthly Archives: October 2018

 Speaker Wire Connectors (or Bare Wire)

 Most speakers (and some similar equipment) do not come with the speaker wire they need.
 The first step in selecting one is deciding how you the wire will be connected to the speaker.
 Many speakers have the option to insert the bare wire, eliminating the need for a connector.
-Bare wire does provide the best sound quality since there is nothing between the wire and spe
+Bare wire does provide the best sound quality since there is nothing between the wire and speaker

 Power cables are incredibly varied, with different types of cables and standards being set by their use and the country they are used in.
 In the United States alone, there are over a dozen types that are commonly used.
 Each type of power cable connector has its own name, so most power cables will have two names associated with them.
 There are two main standards for power cables in the US, NEMA (National Electrical Manufacturers Association) and IEC (International Electrotechnical Commission).